 8:50 a.m.
 Commissioner Cox stated that he would like to address an issue today under "Unscheduled Business" that he indicated was not included on the agenda of the prior Safety and Security Committee meeting, although he requested it.
 President/CEO Roach indicated that a response memo addressing his security issue agenda request was distributed to him and the Board before the previous Safety & Security Committee meeting was held, and that the Chair of the Committee and staff accommodated his agenda request for that meeting.
 Mr. Roach noted that, as an individual Commissioner, you cannot speak for the Board; however, if you talk to the Chair or the CEO in advance of the meeting, items can be added to the agenda.
 He noted that Commissioner Cox sent several different emails requesting agenda items for that meeting.
-His request was recognized and those items were placed on the agenda.
-Mr. Roach stated that his request for an agenda item was done fairly and he disagrees with his contention that his request was ignored as that is inaccurate.
+His request for an agenda item was done fairly and he disagrees with his contention that his request was ignored as that is inaccurate.
 Mr. Roach noted that he specifically asked General Counsel, Barb Enneking, to address his assertion, which she did by email, responding directly to Commissioner Cox.
 Mr. Roach continued that we run the meeting in a structured manner so that we're prepared for the individual subjects and can talk about them appropriately.